 In Florida, convicted defendants will be punished according to the law.
 In addition to their standard punishment, the court may order defendants to make restitution to the victims of their crimes for the following:

 - Damage caused by the defendant’s criminal conduct.

 - Loss caused by the defendant’s criminal conduct.

 - Costs of necessary medical services (physical, psychiatric, or psychological).

 - Costs of rehabilitation, physical or occupational therapy.

 - Funeral expenses for victims who are killed.

-To learn more about restitution from the Office of State Attorney Dave Aronberg, click here.
+Learn more about restitution from the Office of State Attorney Dave Aronberg here.